Nazca Lines: Lines and Geoglyphs of Nasca and Palpa, World Heritage Site (Peru)

 Nazca Lines

-The Nazca Lines (or Nasca* Lines) are a group of very large geoglyphs formed by depressions or shallow incisions made in the soil of the Nazca Desert in southern Peru.
+The Nazca Lines (or Nasca* Lines) are a group of enormous geoglyphs formed by depressions or shallow incisions made in the soil of the Nazca Desert in southern Peru.
+The Nazca Desert is within the larger Sechura Desert of coastal Peru.

 The high, arid plateau stretches more than 80 km (50 mi) between the towns of Nazca and Palpa on the Pampas de Jumana.
-The Nazca Lines are preserved naturally by the region’s dry climate and by winds that sweep sand out of their grooves.
+The Nazca Lines are naturally preserved by the region's dry climate and winds that sweep sand out of their grooves.

 Not far from the Nazca lines in the province of Palpa, Peru, archaeologists have newly discovered more than 25 geoglyphs carved into the desert hillsides.
 The glyphs are commonly known as the Paracas geoglyphs.
-These glyphs are considered by experts to be hundreds, if not at least a thousand years older than the Nazca lines.
+Experts consider these glyphs hundreds, if not a thousand years older than the Nazca lines.

 Lines and Geoglyphs of Nasca and Palpa

-Located in the arid Peruvian coastal plain, some 400 km (250 mi) south of Lima, the lines are an extraordinary example of the traditional magical-religious world of the ancient pre-Hispanic societies.
+Located in the arid Peruvian coastal plain, some 400 km (250 mi) south of Lima, the lines exemplify the traditional magical-religious world of the ancient pre-Hispanic societies.
 These societies flourished on the Peruvian south coast between the 8th century BC and the 8th century AD.

 The lines are located in the desert plains of the basin river of Rio Grande de Nazca.
 The archaeological site covers an area of approximately 75,000 ha (186,000 acres).

-The lines transformed the vast land into a highly symbolic, ritual and social cultural landscape that remains until today.
-They represent a remarkable manifestation of a common religion and social homogeneity that lasted a considerable period of time.
+The lines transformed the vast land into a highly symbolic, ritual and social-cultural landscape that remains until today.
+They represent a remarkable manifestation of a common religion and social homogeneity that lasted a considerable time.

-They are the most outstanding group of geoglyphs anywhere in the world and are unmatched in its extent, magnitude, quantity, size, diversity and ancient tradition to any similar work in the world.
+They are the most outstanding group of geoglyphs anywhere in the world.
+They are unmatched in their extent, magnitude, quantity, size, diversity and ancient tradition to any similar work.

 The concentration and juxtaposition of the lines, as well as their cultural continuity, demonstrate that this was an important and long-lasting activity, lasting approximately one thousand years.